sung-max/sung-max.github.io/_posts/2019-09-19-deep-learning-shallow-understanding.markdown

 One analogy that seems to come up constantly is aerospace engineering.
-From what I hear, while we have a very good grasp on its engineering (obviously, since we take commercial flights for granted now), a lot of it is simulation based.
+From what I hear, while we have a very good grasp on its engineering (obviously, since we take commercial flights for granted now), a lot of it is simulation based (though I don't have a good sense of what their design process looks like.
+Probably much much more rigorous than machine learning).
+So perhaps that's all we can hope for in deep learning too.

 -------